How did the Hawaii wildfires start?

 “Was there gross negligence, was there imprudence?” he added.

-The chief executive of Hawaiian Electric, Shelee Kimura, said during a press conference on 14 August that they didn’t have a shutdown programme and that shutting down the power may have led to problems for people using certain kinds of medical equipment.
+The CEO of Hawaiian Electric, Shelee Kimura, said during a press conference on 14 August that they didn’t have a shutdown programme and that shutting down the power may have led to problems for people using certain kinds of medical equipment.

 She noted that turning the power off would have required coordination with the emergency services.